u1i/t2m/README.md

 2. Copy a table from Excel, Word, Google Sheets, or any webpage
 3. Paste it into the input area
 4. Click "Convert to Markdown"
-5. Click "Copy to Clipboard" to copy the result
+5. Copy or download the result

 ## 💡 Why This Tool?